sydcanem/bootstrap-contextmenu/README.md

 ### Via data attributes

-Add `data-toggle="context"` to any element that needs a custom context menu.
+Add `data-toggle="context"` to any element that needs a custom context menu and via CSS set `position: relative` to the element.

 Anchor `data-target` attribute to your custom context menu.